edinadelic/blog-api/README.md

 To start the application, you need to customize the server name in the connection string.
 It is currently located there the name of my server.

-Make sure we have ef tools 3.0.0 installed so we can use EntityFramework and SQL Server Express.
+Make sure to have ef tools 3.0.0 installed so we can use EntityFramework and SQL Server Express.

-Running the dotnet run command will create a database on the specified server.
+Running the dotnet run command will create and sedd the database on the specified server.

 WebApi was tested through Postman.